KhronosGroup/glTF/extensions/Khronos/KHR_glsl_view_projection_buffer/README.md

 `MODELVIEWPROJECTION`        | `u_projection * u_view * u_model`
 `MODELVIEWPROJECTIONINVERSE` | `u_projectionInverse * u_viewInverse * u_modelInverse`

-Note that on modern scalar GPUs using `transpose( mat3( u_modelInverse ) )` is no more computationally expensive in a shader than using an explicit `MODELINVERSETRANSPOSE` uniform.
-Instead, using an explicit uniform only introduces overhead to pass the uniform value to the shader.
+Note that on modern scalar GPUs, using `transpose( mat3( u_modelInverse ) )` is no more computationally expensive in a shader than using an explicit `MODELINVERSETRANSPOSE` uniform.
+Using an explicit uniform only introduces overhead to pass the uniform value to the shader.

-The extra multiplications are typically not full matrix multiplications but instead matrix-vector multiplications.
+The extra multiplications are typically not full matrix-matrix multiplications but instead matrix-vector multiplications.

 ```C
 in vec3 a_position;